-It may sound weird to many people, but reptiles could be pets too.
+It may sound weird, but reptiles could be pets, too.
 Reptiles are vertebrates that include lizards, snakes, etc.

 1. Corn Snake

-Corn snakes are rat snakes that live in North America, and they use constriction to get their prey.
+Corn snakes are rat snakes that live in North America and use constriction to get their prey.
 You’ll find them in the southeastern and central parts of the United States.

 Corn snakes are beneficial because they reduce the number of wild rodent pests that eat crops and spread disease.
-Also, corn snakes are often recommended as a first pet because of their actions and what they eat.
+Also, corn snakes are often recommended as first pets because of their actions and what they eat.

 Corn snakes love to climb branches, so put them in a tank with many branches.
-Corn snakes can also be hard to catch, so their tanks should be well-protected.
+Corn snakes are also hard to catch, so their tanks should be well-protected.

 Further, adult corn snakes can grow up to 182 cm long.
 They usually live for six to eight years in the wild.
 In captivity, they can live for up to 23 years.